-I first became interested in Dungeons & Dragons in 1990, when I was 15 and recovering from a sledding accident that gave me broken hips, a broken pelvis, and a lot of time to read.
-I was always a voracious reader but sci-fi was my thing, and the greats at that: Clarke, Asimov, Wells, Bradbury.
-I did read The Hobbit, but then read a few poor fantasy Tolkien imitators and gave the genre up.
+I first became interested in Dungeons & Dragons in 1990, while I was recovering from a sledding accident that gave me broken hips, a broken pelvis, and a lot of time to read.
+I was always a voracious reader but sci-fi was my thing: Clarke, Asimov, Wells, Bradbury.
+I did read The Hobbit, which I adored, but then read a few poor fantasy Tolkien imitators and gave the genre up.

 This DM turned out to be a fantastic guy and game master, and we quickly became best friends.
 That’s when together we decided the game we bonded over was good, but could be something more.
-(Sort of like our relationship then.)
-My future husband and I started taking long walks in the woods and developed the beginnings of the game you now see here.
+My future husband and I took long walks in the woods and developed the game world you now see here.

-The world moves on, we started to paint, then build houses, then mountains.
-We even grew up a bit and built a real house for our family to live in, complete with a gaming/crafting counter and recessed eyeball spots over the model table.
-Our 3 kids play too.
-The 13 year old and the 10 year old are going to DM their own games this weekend.
-Check out our 10 year old’s blog.
-I guess it’s in the blood.
+We started to paint, and build cardboard houses.
+We even grew up a bit and built a (1:1 scale) house for our growing family to live in, complete with a gaming/crafting counter and recessed eyeball spots over the model table.
+Our 3 kids like to craft and play too.
+They have always been interested in and inspired by the games and models that surround them.
+It’s a fun way to spend time together.

 And the Happy Makers, Teshub and Jevenkah, 22 years later.

 The makers at work at the craft 24 years on.